Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: FeMoco double-factorized Trotterization resource estimates

 Using the derived resource estimation formulas, we applied them to a realistic system, evaluating FeMoco across a range of active spaces (AS).
 FeMoco is the cofactor of the nitrogenase enzyme that performs biological nitrogen fixation under mild conditions (room temperature and ambient pressure) \cite{hoffman2014mechanism}.
 It is a standard test system for quantum-advantage studies in electronic structure, since it contains multiple Fe atoms and one Mo atom and requires large active spaces to capture its correlated electronic structure \cite{Reiher_2017,li2019electronic,montgomery2018strong,lee2021even}.
 Here we report resource metrics across a range of FeMoco active-space Hamiltonians using a double-factorized (DF) representation and Trotterized time evolution \cite{Reiher_2017,li2019electronic}.
 To obtain the DF Hamiltonian used in Sec.~\ref{sec:resources}, we carried out a restricted Hartree--Fock calculation for the neutral FeMoco model from Ref ~\cite{montgomery2018strong} using PySCF \cite{sun2018pyscf,sun2020recent}.
 We used the crenbl basis and crenbl effective core potential (ECP) for Fe and Mo \cite{fernandez1985ab,ermler1991ab}, and the 6-31G** basis set for the remaining atoms.
 The model contains a MoFe$_7$S$_9$C scaffold (inset of Fig.~\ref{fig:femoco_resource_from_csv}).
 Using the Hartree--Fock orbital basis, we generated the second-quantized Hamiltonian and then applied double factorization of the two-electron integrals to obtain the coefficients $\alpha_i$ and $\beta_{ij}^{(l)}$ using our software suite InQuanto \cite{inquanto}.
 Hamiltonians were generated for AS ranging from (2e,2o) up to (30e,30o) and (54e,54o), (57e,57o) and (60e,60o).

 To provide a simple resource assessment, four sources of error were considered with equal weights: truncation error, Trotterization error, $T$-synthesis error, and phase-estimation energy-grid error.
-Resources are reported for phase-estimation at target chemical accuracy $\varepsilon_{\mathrm{chem}}=1.6\times 10^{-3}$ Ha, with the equal split of
+Resources are reported for phase-estimation at target chemical accuracy $\varepsilon_{\mathrm{chem}}=1.6\times 10^{-3}$ Ha, with the equal split of Here $\varepsilon_{\mathrm{TS}}$ denotes the energy-error budget assigned to the second-order Trotter-Suzuki approximation.
 Truncation error is used to determine the smallest $L$ for which the discarded Hamiltonian coefficient-norm bound is below $\varepsilon_{\mathrm{trunc}}$.
 We define the retained coefficient-norm bound as

 In this section we set the evolution time for phase-estimation to

 and the number of phase bits is chosen from the grid condition

 with the total number of phase-kickback blocks given by $K = 2^M - 1$.